lemlac/mulem/docs/reference.md

     print("third!")
 ```

-### Exception Types (`error`)
+### Error Types (`error`)

-Exceptions are bit like both `struct` and `enum`.
+Errors are bit like both `struct` and `enum`.
 Every `error` type is a member of the `error` sum type.
 When your program compiles, all of `error`'s members get collected together.
 The compiler tracks which `error` memebers are possible in any block.
 See "Error Handling" for more details.
 Instantiation works the same as enums.

 ```
 OutOfBounds :: error        -- No data.